MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 To see how other applications and services support the Azure Rights Management service from Azure Information Protection, see [How applications support the Azure Rights Management service](applications-support.md).

-If you are ready to start deployment, which includes configuring these applications and services, see the [Azure Information Protection deployment roadmap](deployment-roadmap.md).
+If you are ready to start deployment, which includes configuring these applications and services, see the [AIP deployment roadmap for classification, labeling, and protection](deployment-roadmap-classify-label-protect.md).